-In addition to this, our staff will work to pinpoint any health and medical concerns, any co-occurring disorders, risk factors for continued substance abuse and any other issues which could adversely affect your treatment outcome.
+In addition to this, our staff will work to pinpoint any health and medical concerns, any co-occurring disorders, risk factors for continued substance use and any other issues which could adversely affect your treatment outcome.
 Recognizing these elements will positively enhance your treatment protocol, as we adapt the way we use our modalities to accommodate your unique needs.

 We Offer Cutting Edge Dual Diagnosis Care

 Addiction colors your mental and emotional states, bringing intense sadness, fear, apathy, anger, and bitterness.
 Sometimes these things add to an existing mental health disorder like anxiety or depression, or, for people with insomnia, they may contribute to their sleep struggles.
-For some, substance abuse and addiction snowball into the formation of mental illness, due to the way drugs alter your brain chemistry.
+For some, substance use and addiction snowball into the formation of mental illness, due to the way drugs alter your brain chemistry.

 In certain cases, this means beginning another medication for anxiety in place of the secobarbital.
 Behavioral therapies will also help to identify and work through any past or present life circumstances which may be at the root of the anxiety.

 Part of effective dual diagnosis care means learning to cope with anxiety when it occurs.
-For a drug abuser, this is especially important, as bouts of anxiety can be relapse triggers.
+For a drug user, this is especially important, as bouts of anxiety can be relapse triggers.
 At Vertava Health, we offer mindfulness and stress management practices to help you in these areas.
 During these sessions, you will learn how to develop and maintain higher levels of distress tolerance for the moments when life gets tough.

 Detoxing From Secobarbital